smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 As of PTF \# 181047, the sub-programs that search the IFS stream file directories no longer use the QTEMP library to report their search results and errors.
-Instead, they use a temporary work library named
-\'CKF\' plus the IBM i Job Number where the CKFIFSFIL command executes.
+Instead, they use a temporary work library named 'CKF' plus the IBM i Job Number where the CKFIFSFIL command executes.

 The temporary work library will be retained in case the CHKIFSFIL command reports a failure, unless a command parameter says to ignore